xjakubo/pyjack/README.md

 My first python project (and propably spaghetti coded)

-Documentation will come later, now i need to clean this code up and push it to usable state.
+Other will come later, now i need to clean this code up and push it to usable state.

+Currently not working:

+Split function

+Cards representation